-20 Week Ban
+20 Week Bans

-South Carolina Senator Lindsey Graham is proposing a bill that would ban abortion after 20 weeks — in every state — with extremely limited exceptions.
-Once again, politicians are inserting themselves in the most private and personal medical decisions best left up to a woman, her faith, her family, and her doctor.
-Nearly 99 percent of abortions occur before 21 weeks, but when they do happen, it’s often in heartbreaking and tragic circumstances.
+Congress is considering a bill that would ban abortion at 20 weeks — nationwide.
+What’s more, state legislatures are pushing their own 20-week bans.
+Once again, politicians are inserting themselves in the most private and personal medical decisions best left between a woman and her doctor.

-The majority of voters — Democrats (78%), Republicans (62%), and Independents (71%) — say this is the wrong issue for Congress and their state legislators to be spending time on.
+Abortions later in pregnancy may involve rare, severe fetal anomalies and serious risks to the woman’s health.
+Democrats (78%), Republicans (62%), and Independents (71%) — say this is the wrong issue for Congress and their state legislators to be spending time on.

-The 20-week ban is unconstitutional and a clear attempt to challenge Roe v.
-Wade at the expense of the health of our nation’s women.
-In fact, proponents of these laws are outspoken about their goal to challenge the 1973 Supreme Court decision protecting a woman’s right to safe and legal abortion.
+20-week bans are unconstitutional and a clear attempt to erode Roe v.
+Wade at the expense of women’s health.
+In fact, 20-week ban proponents are outspoken about their goal to challenge the 1973 Supreme Court decision protecting a woman’s right to safe and legal abortion.

 61% of all voters say abortions should be legal after 20 weeks